mtran2022/MLOps_Capstone/README.md

 <br>
 <img src="https://user-images.githubusercontent.com/102324956/168498886-b904b791-c0b0-4a54-bcfa-ea4160e7019a.png" width="600">

-This application is designed to predict whether fraudulent credit card transactions using an ensemble of models.
+This application is designed to predict whether fraudulent credit card transactions.
+A use case for this solution would be: use a single model for lower-dollar transactions, and the ensemble of models for higher-dollar transactions.
+The cost of operating this solution would be commensurate with the transaction dollar-at-risk.

 Running the Application
 #### Install packages in WSL2 Ubuntu Root